St. Pius X High School (Albuquerque): Mascot

 The name is a contraction of Pope Pius X's name Giuseppe Sarto.
 It is used because the patron saint embodied the characteristics of charity, good humor, fair play, and faithfulness—the same high ideals that St. Pius X High School hopes to instill in its students.
 In Italian, Sarto is translated as “Tailor.”
 Thus a Sartan is one who tailors his life after these ideals and actively supports his motto: “To restore all things in Christ.”

 Student body statistics

 St. Pius High School has a student body that slightly mirrors the ethnic makeup of Albuquerque.
 55% Hispanic, 40% White, 5% Native American, 1% African American and 3% Asian.
 Though the vast majority of students at St. Pius X are Catholic, the school is open to students of all faiths, offering a college prep education, along with total, supportive Christian spiritual formation.
 Tuition has risen steadily over the years to reach around $13,000 for the 2020–2021 school year.
 St. Pius X is Albuquerque's only Roman Catholic high school, and one of the few private institutions.

-Notable staff

-St. Pius High School features a talented staff including several award winners, Saint Pius also recognizes excellence in teaching with the Make a Difference Award awarded to teachers by a popular vote of students each year.